-Today, plastics are in just about everything you touch.
-At AFP, we use plastics for custom fabricating products that dampen sounds, insulate electrical components, protect surfaces and more.
+Today, plastics are a key component in things used wherever you go.
+In our shop, we use plastics for custom fabricating products that help our customers dampen sounds, insulate electrical components, protect surfaces and more.

 The advent of manufactured plastics is relatively new, however.
-Here’s a brief look at how plastic has been used across time.
+Here’s a brief look at how plastics have been used across time.

-Proteins from egg and blood were also used to create plastic-like materials that could be used where metals, stone, and plant material could not.
-In the middle ages, Europeans used the plastic-like cow horns for translucent window material after being treated.
+Proteins from egg and blood were also used long ago to create plastic-like materials that could be used where metal, stone, and plant material could not.

-The first man-made plastic, Parkesine, was created by Alexander Parkes in 1862 by dissolving cellulose nitrate in alcohol with camphor.
-This led the way for early plastic material to be used in buttons, combs, and more.
+The first man-made plastic—Parkesine—was created by Alexander Parkes in 1862 by dissolving cellulose nitrate in alcohol with camphor.
+This led the way for early plastic material to be used in simple objects like clothing buttons and combs.

 Plastics in War and Beyond

 As conflict often leads to innovation, World War 1 and World War 2 produced new types of plastic materials.
-Polyester, polythene, nylon and neoprene were used in items like parachutes, turrets, and planes.
+Polyester, polythene, nylon and neoprene were used in military gear like parachutes, turrets, and planes.

 In the post-war plastic manufacturing boom, plastics were used in everything from shopping bags to storage containers to appliances.
-As time went on, plastic found its way into nearly every product, including the first plastic bank notes in 1988 in Australia.
+As time went on, plastic found its way into nearly every product, including the first plastic banknotes in Australia in 1988.

-This decade, global plastic sales reached almost $1 trillion per year, mostly coming from within the US, Japan and Germany.
-The plastic industry in the U.S. employs about 1.4 million workers.
+Today, in this decade, global plastic sales reached almost $1 trillion per year, mostly coming from within the US, Japan and Germany.
+The plastic industry employs about 1.4 million workers in the U.S. alone.

 How We Use Plastic